Hyperbolic Interaction Model For Hierarchical Multi-Label Classification: Experiments

-Note that the embedded label hierarchy in Figure \ref{fig:hyperbolic_trained} resembles the embedded tree in Figure \ref{fig:embed_tree}.
-The top-level nodes (\textit{e.g.} the label node \textit{A}) are embedded near the origin of the Poincaré disk, while the leaf nodes (\textit{e.g.} the label nodes \textit{C, D, E}) are close to the boundary.
+The 2-dimensional hyperbolic label embeddings and the encoded word embeddings (not the pre-trained word embeddings) can be visualize jointly in the Poincaré disk as shown in Figure \ref{fig:inter_viz}.
+The hierarchical label structure which can represent the parent-child relations between labels is well preserved by \textit{HyperIM}.
+Note that the embedded label hierarchy resembles the embedded tree in Figure \ref{fig:embed_tree}.
+The top-level nodes (\textit{e.g.} the label node \textit{A}) are embedded near the origin of the Poincaré disk, while the leaf nodes are close to the boundary.
 The hierarchical label relations are well modeled by such tree-like structure.
 Moreover, in the dataset, the top-level labels are not connected to an abstract "root".
-The structure of the embedded label hierarchy still suggests that there should be a "root" that connects all the top-level labels to put at the very origin of the Poincaré disk, which indicates that \textit{HyperIM} can really understand the hierarchical label relations.
-Whereas in the Euclidean space, it is hard to find such label relations.
+The structure of the embedded label hierarchy still suggests that there should be a "root" that connects all the top-level labels to put at the very origin of the Poincaré disk, which indicates that \textit{HyperIM} can really make use of the hierarchical label relations.